 Most states in the United States uphold fault-based systems for handling car accidents, and Arizona also follows the traditional fault-based system.
 This means that all drivers must purchase and maintain auto liability insurance for use in the event of an accident.
 In a fault-based state, the driver who causes an accident is liable for the resulting damages.

 Some car accidents are more straightforward than others when it comes to determining fault.
-For example, if one driver was driving legally within the speed limit and another driver under the influence of alcohol causes an accident with the first driver, liability for the incident will almost certainly fall to the intoxicated driver.
+For example, if one driver was driving legally within the speed limit and another driver under the influence of alcohol in Glendale, AZ, causes an accident with the first driver, liability for the incident will almost certainly fall to the intoxicated driver.
 However, the fault is more difficult to determine in some car accident cases.
 Depending on the location of the accident, the traveling direction, and speeds of the drivers involved, and the traffic pattern in the area, it is possible for liability to fall to one or multiple drivers, including those injured in the accident.

 An injured driver must establish liability for an accident in a fault-based state before filing an insurance claim or pursuing legal action against another party.
 The first steps after any car accident are important for all drivers and can have a profound effect on an injured driver’s recovery options.